 Be sure not to eat florist or foraged flowers, which likely contain pesticides and preservatives, and don’t assume every edible plant’s flowers are also edible.
-Here, we offer a primer to selecting the tastiest blooms.
+Here, we offer a primer to selecting nine of summer’s tastiest blooms.

 Taste: Faintly like cucumber.